 Writing data to an SSD is a whole other story.
 Small free spaces are scattered throughout an SSD volume at the logical level and cause the file system to write a file in fragments to those small free spaces.
-By doing so, write performance is degraded by as much as 80% to that solid state storage device.
-The IntelliWrite® technology found only in Diskeeper & V-locity, prevents fragmentation from happening in the first place.
+By doing so, write performance is degraded by as much as 80% to that solid-state storage device.
+Diskeeper’s IntelliWrite® technology prevents fragmentation from happening in the first place.
 This causes contiguous or sequential writes to occur which are much faster and efficient than fragmented or random writes.
 This technology combined with HyperFast ensures optimal performance.

 Furthermore, SSDs have a finite number of writes that they can perform over their lifetime.
 One of the downfalls of SSDs is that they require that old data be erased before new data is written over it, rather than just writing over the old information like with hard drives.
 Due to the doubling effect of needing to read and erase before it can write again, SSDs undergo twice as much use.
 This doubles the wear and tear and can cause major issues, including shortened lifespan, and slower random write performance.

-Download a free trial of Diskeeper Server with HyperFast today »
+Download a free evaluation copy of Diskeeper »